Why have a health assessment?

-By having a health assessment it provides you with a better understanding of your own health and helps you to identify possible future health risks.
-Having a health assessment could show the early warning signs of illness and enable you to take the necessary steps for prevention.
+Having a health assessment provides you with a better understanding of your own health.
+It helps you to identify possible future health risks and could show the early warning signs of illness.
+This enables you to take the necessary steps for prevention.

-There are many health screening centres across the UK and this means that wherever you live you should have access to the specialised assessment centres without having to travel too far.
+There are many health screening centres across the UK.
+Wherever you live, you should have access to an assessment centre without travelling too far.

-Health assessments usually begin with a medical history and lifestyle questionnaire, you spend time with a GP or nurse for a consultation and physical examination and you have the opportunity to discuss and concerns you may have.
+Health assessments usually begin with a medical history and lifestyle questionnaire.
+You will spend time with a GP or nurse for a consultation and physical examination.
+You will have the opportunity to discuss any concerns you may have at the appointment.

-The cost of health screening is very much dependent on the level of assessment that you choose, from £130 to £700, you can choose screening that fits within your own budget.
+The cost of health screening is very much dependent on the level of assessment that you choose.
+Prices range from £130 to £700; you can therefore choose screening that fits within your own budget.

-Some of the private medical insurance providers offer discounts for health assessments for members who have private medical insurance plans with them.
-One of the major healthcare insurers in the UK has a wellbeing & lifestyle policy which allows its customers a 50% discount for health screening, providing their customers with major savings.
+Some private medical insurance providers offer discounts for health assessments for their members.
+One of the major healthcare insurers in the UK has a wellbeing & lifestyle policy.
+This allows its customers a 50% discount for health screening, providing their customers with major savings.

-There are general assessments, male or female orientated, specific concern assessments i.e. Coronary or Colon health checks, in fact there are many options available with some of the smaller checks being completed as an add-on to the general screening plans.
+There are general health assessments, male or female orientated, or specific concern assessments i.e. coronary or colon health checks.
+In fact, there are many options available.
+Some of the smaller checks are offered as an add-on to the general screening plans.

-Depending on the screening option you take, you may find that you will be required to fast prior to attending, blood tests and urine samples may also be taken on the day.
-It is important that you follow the appointment guidelines that you are given prior to attending.
+Depending on the screening option you take, you may be required to fast prior to attending.
+Blood tests and urine samples may also be taken on the day.
+It is important you follow the appointment guidelines you are given prior to attending.

-Most of the results will be given to you on the day, however some tests do have to be sent to laboratories.
-The results of these should be back with you within two weeks of your appointment.
+Your results will often be given to you on the day.
+Some tests do, however, have to be sent to laboratories.
+The results of these will be back with you within two weeks of your appointment.

-As a good example of Health screening is from BUPA.
-They offer Health Peak which is their most comprehensive Health Assessment and can be taken at the BUPA Centres Nationwide.
+A good example of health screening is from BUPA.
+They offer Health Peak which is their most comprehensive health assessment and can be taken at BUPA Centres nationwide.

 *BUPA confirm this Health Assessment is: